How I work Diagnostic Why owners work with me The Book About Self-Assessment NL Book a call

 • You measure success in qualified pipeline and margin, not reach or followers

-• You have budget for senior-level strategy — my retainer is €3.900/month minimum
+• You have budget for senior commercial leadership — the retainer is €3.900/month minimum

 This doesn't fit

-• You want someone to produce social media content or manage posting calendars
+• You want someone to produce social content or manage a posting calendar

-• Your measure of marketing success is follower count, reach, or brand awareness
+• Your measure of success is follower count, reach, or brand awareness

 • You want the senior pitch but expect a junior team to do the actual work

-• You need someone to present to your board, not fix the actual system
+• You need someone to present to your board, not change the actual system

-• You're not willing to hear that the current approach needs to change
+• You're unwilling to be involved, or to hear that the current approach must change

 "Over the course of my career, I've come across plenty of marketing specialists.
 Marc is the first who actually sounds like a businessman, not a vague consultant full of empty talk."